DarDarDoor/Dotfiles/dwm/README.md

 2. Run `patcher.sh`.
 3. Build with `sudo make clean install`

-This changes the modkey to super, and the default terminal emulator to alacritty.
+This changes the modkey to super, the default terminal emulator to alacritty, and also adds gaps.
 Shiftview keys are z+x.